Marco Polo (1851 ship): Emigrant ship

-On the clipper's second voyage, Marco Polo sailed with 648 passengers and £90,000 of specie.
-Marco Polo departed on March 13, 1853 and arrived at Melbourne on May 29.
-At the end of the second voyage, James Forbes was replaced as captain of the vessel by Charles McDonald.
+Marco Polo sailed on the clipper's second voyage with 648 passengers and £90,000 of specie.
+Marco Polo departed on March 13, 1853, and arrived at Melbourne on May 29.
+At the end of the second voyage, Charles McDonald replaced James Forbes as vessel captain.
 He commanded the clipper for her third voyage, leaving in November 1853 with 666 passengers on board.

 McDonald was replaced as captain by W. Wild, who sailed on the fourth voyage, taking 95 days from Liverpool to Australia and 85 days for the return trip.
 He was replaced by Captain Clarke for the fifth voyage to Australia, taking a total of 167 days, round-trip.
 The fifth voyage transported 520 emigrants to Australia and returned with 125,000 ounces of gold.
 It has been asserted, "One in every twenty Australians can trace his or her roots to Marco Polo."
-In total, Marco Polo made roughly 25 round trip voyages to Australia and averaged between 80 and 90 days each way.
+In total, Marco Polo made roughly 25 round-trip voyages to Australia and averaged between 80 and 90 days each way.
 The clipper made her final Melbourne to Liverpool voyage in 76 days, beating the passenger steamship SS Great Britain by 8 days.
 In 1867, Marco Polo failed the passenger survey and was returned to service as a cargo ship.

 Incidents

 During the England to Australia runs, Marco Polo suffered two near mutinies.
 The first occurred in October 1854 after the captain beat the third mate, attacked another member of the crew and challenged all on board to a fight.
-17 members of the crew deserted and the same night, the captain fired his cannon off in the port.
-The third mate complained to the police and the captain was fined £180.
-The second near mutiny took place on September 17, 1863 when some of the crew broke into the store and raided the alcohol.
-Some of the crew were found drunk in the morning and during the captain's investigation of the matter, the captain was challenged by the crew.
-In the end all use of alcohol was prohibited aboard the ship except by married persons.
+17 crew members deserted, and the same night, the captain fired his cannon off in the port.
+The third mate complained to the police, and the captain was fined £180.
+The second near mutiny occurred on September 17, 1863, when some crew members broke into the store and raided the alcohol.
+Some of the crews were found drunk in the morning, and during the captain's investigation, the captain was challenged by the crew.
+In the end, all alcohol use was prohibited aboard the ship except by married persons.

 On December 6, 1855, the clipper parted her tow rope while leaving the Mersey, collided with the barque Glasgow and ran aground.
-Marco Polo became unstuck without significant damage and sailed for Melbourne, Victoria on December 7.
+Marco Polo became unstuck without significant damage and sailed for Melbourne, Victoria, on December 7.
 She made another trip to Melbourne in 1856.
-On March 4, 1861 Marco Polo collided with an iceberg north of Cape Horn, her bowsprit lost, her bow and foremast damaged.
+On March 4, 1861, Marco Polo collided with an iceberg north of Cape Horn, her bowsprit lost, her bow and foremast damaged.
 The clipper arrived in Valparaiso leaking badly on May 2.
-After repairs the clipper continued to Liverpool where she arrived on May 22, 183 days after leaving Melbourne.
+After repairs, the clipper continued to Liverpool, where she arrived on May 22, 183 days after leaving Melbourne.